LinuxCNC/stretch-live-build/README.md

 * Using a modified version of mksquashfs greatly speeds image generation
   * An experimental patch is available at `etc/mksquashfs-compression-cache.patch`
   * However, this will also cause a growing cache of compressed blocks in `~root/.cache` which is never cleaned automatically
+* If you specify `/dev/shm` as the temporary directory in `env.sh` the resulting image can't install, because it looks for files like `/dev/shmpool/main/….deb`.
+(Workaround: you can use temporary directories like `/tmp/shm` and carefully symlink or bind-mount)

 ## Experimental persistence
 Debian Live supports keeping files you add and change on the USB drive ("persistence"):